 - Page 2: Disney Streaming Exclusive TV Shows

 Lady and the Tramp

 Disney is turning their classic 1955 animated film Lady and the Tramp into a live-action feature.
 The film will use a combination of live-action and CGI elements to tell the story of the puppy love between the well of American cocker spaniel, Lady, and the street mutt Tramp.
 Tessa Thompson will provide the voice for Lady while Justin Theroux will be Tramp.
 The cast also includes Kiersey Clemons as Darling and Thomas Mann as Jim Dear, Lady's owners, Ashley Jensen as Jackie (who was Jock in the original), and Benedict Wong as the bulldog Bull.
 Charlie Bean (The LEGO Ninjago Movie) is directing the film with a script by Andrew Bujalski.
-Lady and the Tramp will not have a theatrical release, but will instead be one of the Disney streaming site's opening offers.
+Lady and the Tramp will not have a theatrical release, but will instead be one of the Disney Plus' opening offers.

 Magic Camp comes from a story by Steve Martin about a young magician named Andy (Adam Devine) who returns to the camp he attended as a child with hopes of invigorating his career.
 While there, he is inspired by the young rookie magicians.
 Gillian Jacobs plays Andy's former partner and current rival, Christina, who is a successful magician.
 The film is directed by Mark Waters (Mean Girls) with a screenplay by Dan Gregor and Doug Mand.
-The film is finished and was slated for an April 2018 release, but was postponed and then later set to come out on the streaming site.
-This may have something to do with Jeffrey Tambour, who plays Andy's mentor and the owner of the Magic Camp in the film, and the sexual harassment allegations against him.
+The film is finished and was slated for an April 2018 release, but was postponed and then later set to come out on Disney Plus.
+This may have something to do with Jeffrey Tambor, who plays Andy's mentor and the owner of the Magic Camp in the film, and the sexual harassment allegations against him.

 3 Men and A Baby